rsspp/fastclick/README.md

  - An instance of BucketMapTargetProblem  is built and solved, that realize the optimization described in the paper.
  - If a move was performed, the table is written to the NIC.

-#### NIC programing (DEV)
+### NIC programing
-The class is provided with an interface to the NIC through the "DEV" argument.
+The class is provided with an interface to the NIC through an implementation of the EthernetDevice class.
+Note that the RSS balancing elements may directly program the RSS table using the DPDK rte_flow API instead to overcome the limitation of Mellanox NICs mentioned in the paper.

+### State migration
+When the RSS++ method deviceds to migrate a group of flows (i.e., an RSS indirection bucket), it can call a function from a listener before and after migration, an implementation of the MigrationListener implementing some virtual functions.
+This is set up by calling the set_migration_listener() function.

+## NICScheduler integration in FastClick
+The DeviceBalancer element ([elements/userlevel/devicebalancer.cc] This element periodically reads the load of a set of CPU cores using a method described by the "CYCLES" parameter, and then pass the load information to a balancing module.
+The balancing module is chosen using the "METHOD" parameter.
+The balancing module then programs the NIC through a common interface defined by the "DEV" argument.

+### Balancing methode (METHOD)
+The value is simply passed to the NICScheduler library.

+### CPU load (CYCLES)
+The "realcpu" CYCLES parameter will parse /proc/stat to get the current CPU load. "cycles" will use the proportion of useful cycles over useless cycles as described in the paper. "cyclesqueue" will do the same but when a CPU is overloaded, will use the size of the dedicated NIC queue on top of the number of cycles.
+The kernelmode should use "realcpu", while DPDK mode should use "cycles" or "cyclesqueue".
+The code is available in [elements/userlevel/devicebalancer.cc#L1578](https://github.com/rsspp/fastclick/blob/master/elements/userlevel/devicebalancer.cc#L1578).

+### Device proxy (DEV)
 It must be the name of another element that inherit the EthernetDevice class, currently only FromDevice or FromDPDKDevice.
 Both of these elements will implement two functions to program the NIC indirection table (set_rss_reta) and read its size for development purpose (get_rss_reta_size).
 FromDevice will use the standard ioctls to set it using the ethtool API ([elements/userlevel/fromdevice.cc#L768](https://github.com/rsspp/fastclick/blob/master/elements/userlevel/fromdevice.cc#L768)).
 The FromDPDKDevice elements will do the same using directly the DPDK interface ([lib/dpdkdevice.cc#L117](https://github.com/rsspp/fastclick/blob/master/lib/dpdkdevice.cc#L117))
-Note that the RSS balancing elements may directly program the RSS table using the DPDK rte_flow API instead to overcome the limitation of Mellanox NICs mentioned in the paper.

-### State migration
+### Flow manager (MANAGER)
-When DeviceBalancer decides to migrate a group of flows (i.e., an RSS indirection bucket), it sends a message to an element of choice.
-For example, the FlowIPManager can receive such a message and start the migration process of the corresponding group table as explained in the paper.
+The FlowIPManager implements the MigrationManager.
+It uses the pre-migration and post-migration calls to receive such a message and start the migration process of the corresponding group table as explained in the paper.
 The previous example is augmented below to include such flow processing element:

 ```
 FromDPDKDevice(..., RSS_AGGREGATE 1)